-One important thing to keep in mind is that a Request for Reconsideration does not extend the time in which to appeal the trademark examining attorney’s final refusal.
-Therefore, if you anticipate having to file an appeal, it is good practice to file a Notice of Appeal soon after receiving the final refusal in order to preserve your right to appeal to the TTAB just in case your Request for Reconsideration is denied.
+One important thing to keep in mind is that a Request for Reconsideration doesn’t extend the time in which to appeal the trademark examining attorney’s final refusal.
+Therefore, if you anticipate having to file an appeal, it’s good practice to file a Notice of Appeal soon after receiving the final refusal in order to preserve your right to appeal to the TTAB just in case your Request for Reconsideration is denied.

 Need Assistance With a Request for Reconsideration?